berkeman/glansigt/_posts/2019-06-05-performance.markdown

 ### Some Performance Figures

-The fastest machine we've used produced these numbers in 2017 on a file with one billion lines and six columns, in total 79GB in size:
+The fastest machine we've used produced these numbers in 2017 on an example file with one billion lines and six columns, in total 79GB in
+size:

 <p align="left"><img src="{{ site.baseurl }}assets/performance_numbers_from_installman.jpg"> </p>

-This data is cut from the Accelerator's installation manual.
-(The `csvimport` method has been improved significantly since then.)

-Note that all numbers are produced using high level Python programs.
+This data is cut from the Accelerator's installation manual, and the corresponding code is open sourced by eBay.
+Note that all numbers are produced using high level Python programs, and that the `csvimport` method has been improved significantly in later versions of the Accelerator.